meetvaghani12/VaghaniGpt/README.md

 - A configured environment with the required API keys (OpenAI, Google Gemini, etc.)
 - SMTP setup for email-based OTPs

+- # 🛡️ Security
+All authentication is backed by OTPs and secure email verification.

+JWT-based session handling for secure API access.

+OAuth2 login via Google for enhanced convenience and security.

+# 📌 Tech Stack
+**Frontend**: React / Next.js / Tailwind CSS
+**Backend**: Node.js / Express / MongoDB
+**Authentication**: JWT, OTP via Email, OAuth (Google)
+**AI Models**: OpenAI GPT-4.1, Google Gemini, DeepSeek

+# 🙌 Contributing
+Feel free to fork the project and submit a pull request with improvements or new features.

+# 📄 License
+This project is licensed under the MIT License.

+Made with 💙 by Meet Vaghani

 ### Installation

 ```bash